Non-semi-stable loci in Hecke stacks and Fargues' conjecture: Introduction

+During the course of this work, Hansen put a related preprint \cite{HanHarr} on his webpage, which shows the Harris--Viehmann conjecture for $\GL_n$ under the Hodge--Newton reducibility condition.
+We learned his result on canonical filtrations and some consequences of Scholze's work \cite{SchEtdia} on cohomology of diamonds from \cite{HanHarr}.
+Note that the result of \cite{HanHarr} is enough for the application to Fargues' conjecture in $\GL_2$-case.
+Our main points are proving the Harris--Viehmann conjecture under the Hodge--Newton reducibility condition for general reductive groups and making the relation to Fargues' conjecture clear.
+After this work was done, Fargues' conjecture for cuspidal Langlands parameters in the $\GL_n$-case is proved in \cite{AnLBAvGLn} and \cite{HansclocSh} by a different method.

-In Section \ref{sec:Gbun}, we recall a definition of the stack of $G$-bundle on the Fargues-Fontaine curve, and its structure.
-In Section \ref{sec:Hsta}, we recall a defintion of the Hecke stack.
-We explain a cohomological fromulation on the Hecke stack by Fargues, which is based on the forthcoming work of Scholze.
-In Section \ref{sec:Fconj}, we construct a $\ol{\bQ}_{\ell}$-Weil sheaf which satisfies properties (1), (2) and (3) of \cite[Conjecture 4.4]{FarGover} and explain the Hecke eigensheaf property in Fargues' conjecture for cuspidal Langlands parameters.
-We also prove the character sheaf property in this case.
+In Section \ref{sec:Gbun}, we recall a definition of the stack of $G$-bundle on the Fargues--Fontaine curve, and its structure.
+In Section \ref{sec:Hsta}, we recall a definition of the Hecke stack and explain a cohomological formula.
+In Section \ref{sec:Fconj}, we construct a sheaf which satisfies properties (1), (2) and (3) of \cite[Conjecture 4.4]{FarGover} and explain the Hecke eigensheaf property in Fargues' conjecture for cuspidal Langlands parameters.

 In Section \ref{sec:vcoh}, we study a non-semi-stable locus in the Hecke stack.
-We find that a generalization of a diamond of a non-basic Rapoport-Zink space at infinite level covers the non-semi-stable locus in the Hecke stack.
-We show that the cohomology of the generalizad space can be written as a parabolic induction of the cohomology of smaller space associated a Levi subgroup under the HN-reducibility condition.
+We find that a generalization of a diamond of a non-basic Rapoport--Zink space at infinite level covers the non-semi-stable locus in the Hecke stack.
+We show that the cohomology of the generalized space can be written as a parabolic induction of the cohomology of smaller space associated a Levi subgroup under the Hodge--Newton reducibility condition.
 In particular, we see that the cohomology does not contain any supercuspidal representation in each degree.
 As a result, we show that the cohomology of the non-semi-stable locus in the Hecke stack with a coefficient coming from a cuspidal Langlands parameter vanishes.

-In Section \ref{sec:NALT}, we see that we can recover Hecke eigensheaf property on some part of the semi-stable locus from non-abelian Lubin-Tate theory in the $\iGL_n$-case.
-In Section \ref{sec:Hep}, we show that the Hecke eigensheaf property in the $\iGL_2$-case, using the results in the preceding sections.
+In Section \ref{sec:NALT}, we see that we can recover Hecke eigensheaf property on some part of the semi-stable locus from non-abelian Lubin--Tate theory in the $\GL_n$-case.
+In Section \ref{sec:Hep}, we show that the Hecke eigensheaf property in the $\GL_2$-case, using the results in the preceding sections.